 - Loss before tax increased to US$122.2m (H1 2021 US$43.6m), driven by a US$83.8m year-on-year increase in non-cash expenses related to the fair value movements of the embedded derivatives in the Group's bond and foreign exchange movements on Euro and US dollar denominated intercompany borrowings.

 - Portfolio free cash flow increased by 36% year-on-year to US$100.4m (H1 2021: US$73.8m), driven by Adjusted EBITDA growth and timing of non-discretionary capital expenditure.

-- Cash generated from operations increased by 76% year-on-year to US$52.7m (Q1 2021: US$30.0m), driven by higher Adjusted EBITDA and working capital movements.
-The decrease quarter-on-quarter was primarily due to working capital movements.
+- Cash generated from operations increased 99% to US$91.0m driven by higher Adjusted EBITDA and movements in working capital.

 - Net leverage increased by +0.7x year-on-year to 3.9x (H1 2021: 3.2x), primarily due to acquisitions in Madagascar and Malawi, and quarter-on-quarter by 0.2x (Q1 2022: 3.7x), remaining comfortably within the Group's medium term target range of 3.5x-4.5x.

 - Strong balance sheet with 96% of drawn debt at a fixed rate, no near term maturities and fully-funded for announced transactions.